h1bomb/express-debug/README.md

 `software_info` - shows current versions of node and libraries installed locally (not globally installed packages!)

-`profile` - total req processing time. middleware, param, and route timings. (not a default panel; does not work with express 4.x yet)
+`profile` - total req processing time. middleware, param, and route timings. (default panel)

 `other_requests` - shows details on non-page requests made to the server (not a default panel, use extra_panels setting to invoke. `{extra_panels: ['other_requests']}`)